Puretch™Processing Instructions by Cape Fear Press

 Advantages of the spray method are the developer is always fresh and ready, development is very visible and plates can be developed without having to deal with bulky trays.
 Different sprayers may vary, higher pressure sprayers will develop quicker, these times here work with small, inexpensive garden sprayers like the one pictured.

-SAFETY Wear gloves when degreasing, developing and stripping Puretch and wear a dust mask when using a sprayer.
-Puretch is a very safe resist when used properly.
+SAFETY Puretch is a very safe resist when used properly.
+Discard all mylar cover films in the garbage.
 Use all materials at your own risk.